Ordinary days

 Both ideas failed me.

 This belief was easier to live with.
-It gave me reasons – commitment, growth, duty – to explain why feeling flat didn’t matter.
+It gave me reasons (commitment, growth, duty) to explain why feeling flat didn’t matter.
 But it also came with a cost.

 What passed through

 When my son was one, my spouse and I argued – rare in our sixteen years together.
-I had been spiralling for weeks, sleep-deprived and withdrawn, convinced I could muscle my way through a low period if I stayed disciplined enough.
+I had been spiralling for weeks, sleep-deprived and withdrawn, convinced I could muscle my way through a low period if I stayed stoic enough.
 I hadn’t noticed how brittle I’d become until I cracked that afternoon.

 Later, I realised there had been happiness in that room, and I had been unavailable to it.
-The realisation unsettled me.

 That was the beginning of a different way of thinking.

 Seen this way, happiness resembles health more than wealth.
 It can’t be reduced to a single metric.
 You can excel in one area and struggle in another.
-You can feel fine one day and off the next and still be healthy.
-The more useful question becomes not Am I happy? but What am I not tending to?
+You can feel fine one day, be off the next, and still be healthy.
+The more useful question becomes not “Am I happy?” but “What do I need to tend?”

 It didn’t feel earned.
 It didn’t correspond to any insight or improvement.
 Happiness appeared neither when I chased it nor when I dismissed it, but when the conditions happened – almost accidentally – to be right.